KhoiFish/yarr/README.md

 ### Install Rust, Nightly Toolchain & NPM Packages
 If you haven't already, you'll need [Rust](https://www.rust-lang.org/tools/install) and [NPM](https://nodejs.org/en/download/) installed.

+One of the best tools for Rust development is [VSCode](https://code.visualstudio.com/).
+I have this installed with these extensions: gitlens, rustanalyzer, bettertoml and powershell (for windows).
+If you're on windows, you'll need powershell 7.0+ (which is the version that comes with the VSCode powershell extension).

 #### Install toolchain
 One of the multi-threaded paths uses wasm-bindgen-rayon, which requires atomics and shared memory.
 These features are not included in stable rust, so you'll need to use a nightly version of rust to compile with these features enabled.
 ```console